Past, present and future

 FEATURE - 1ST DECEMBER 2017

-Larger pieces of equipment, such as the MRI machine and PET CT scanner, had to be craned over the front of the building and lowered six storeys, while adjacent roads were closed off.
-These are hugely expensive machines, so the process required expert handling, and the architectural challenges didn’t stop once they were on the premises either.
+Larger pieces of equipment, such as the MRI machine and PET-CT scanner, had to be craned over the front of the building and lowered six storeys, while adjacent roads were closed off.
+The challenges didn’t stop once they were on the premises either.
 Installing the MRI scanner involved a number of complex requirements because of the magnetic field it generates.
-It’s crucial that nothing that disturbs or distorts that field, so all kinds of factors had to be taken into consideration – such as the nearest underground line, lifts in surrounding buildings, and even the passing traffic outside.
+It is crucial that nothing disturbs or distorts that field, so all kinds of factors had to be taken into consideration, from underground lines to lifts in surrounding buildings, and even the passing traffic outside.

-Once RB&HH’s equipment was inside the building, another challenge became apparent – powering it.
-Harley Street’s grid network is, like many parts of London, working at full capacity, and there is little available additional power – conservation or otherwise – but the amount of high-quality power required by these machines is substantial.
+Once RB&HH’s equipment was installed, another challenge became apparent: powering it.
+Harley Street’s grid network is, like much of London, working at full capacity, and the amount of power required by these machines is substantial.
 The answer?
 Build an electrical substation.
 It seems like a dramatic solution, but it’s the most practical, and a number of properties in the area have done the same.
-Many of these buildings existed in a time before electricity was the norm, but there’s no issue in running the cutting edge technology that now resides within them.
+Many of these buildings were built in a time before electricity was the norm, but we are able to power the cutting edge technology that now resides within them.